 10.4.1 Align the IV pump module unit with the IV PC unit of the pump.
 Hold the IV pump module next to the right or left side of the IV pump PC unit or “brain” and align the connection points by gently tipping the top of the module up and towards the IV pump brain, and then push the bottom of the module down and towards the pump until it clicks (or locks in place).

-10.4.2 Align one of the hooks at the top of the IV fluid pole with the hole in the top of the IV infusion medication bag and allow the bag to hang.
+10.4.2 Align one of the hooks at the top of the IV fluid pole with the hole at the top of the IV infusion medication bag and allow the bag to hang.

 10.4.3 Inspect the IV tubing for air.
 If the IV tubing has air, repeat the steps 4.7-4.9 to remove the air from the IV tubing, taking care not to lose a large amount of IV infusion medication.
 If a large amount of the medication is lost, a new IV infusion medication bag should be acquired.